Are you wondering when your hens will start to lay? The excitement is building but you are not sure what will happen? I can relate.

 It’s important to know when your chickens will start to lay eggs regularly.
 In our experience with over 30+ chickens at one point, I’ve found the following tips to look for.

 An egg.
-She was laying an egg.
-So let’s chat a minute about what to look for and things that are COMPLETELY normal.
-If you don’t have chickens already, let me tell you, they are a loud chatty bunch.
+The hen was laying an egg.
+So let’s chat a minute about what to look for and COMPLETELY normal things.
+If you don’t have chickens already, let me tell you, they are a loud, chatty bunch.
 It’s normal.

 READ OR PIN FOR LATER: